Explorando el Día de Muertos en la clase de español

 Medium-high prep — cutting bulletin board letters, printing prompt and dedications for each student

-I wish I was in-person with my students right now so I could hang this bulletin board!
-Each year, my students complete the included writing prompt to remember someone that has passed away.
-It does NOT have to be someone they knew personally; I often have students choose celebrities (I have a feeling Kobe Bryant will be a big one this year, for example.
-Many of my students were very impacted by his unexpected and tragic passing, and by that of his daughter.)
-The open-ended writing prompt makes it easy to differentiate between levels.
+The open-ended style of the full writing prompt makes it easy to differentiate between levels.
 My Spanish level ones often create a list of words to describe the person and their interests.
 They might brainstorm what they would include on an ofrenda for this person.
 Meanwhile, my upper levels write more about what the person accomplished during their life, how they made them feel, what they’d like to say to them, and more.
 The possibilities are endless.

 Medium-High prep — cut one per student, or just a few for prizes!